Connoquenessing Township, Pennsylvania: Demographics

 There were 1,386 households, out of which 35.2% had children under the age of 18 living with them, 65.7% were married couples living together, 6.9% had a female householder with no husband present, and 23.8% were non-families.
 20.6% of all households were made up of individuals, and 6.9% had someone living alone who was 65 years of age or older.
 The average household size was 2.64 and the average family size was 3.06.

 In the township the population was spread out, with 26.1% under the age of 18, 6.1% from 18 to 24, 31.5% from 25 to 44, 25.7% from 45 to 64, and 10.6% who were 65 years of age or older.
 The median age was 37 years.
 For every 100 females there were 102.5 males.
 For every 100 females age 18 and over, there were 102.6 males.

 The median income for a household in the township was $41,060, and the median income for a family was $45,429.
 Males had a median income of $36,696 versus $27,460 for females.
 The per capita income for the township was $19,502.
 About 5.7% of families and 7.6% of the population were below the poverty line, including 12.5% of those under age 18 and 8.4% of those age 65 or over.

+Government

+The Connoquenessing Valley Regional Emergency Management Agency (EMA) is the disaster management agency of the township.

+Pennsylvania State Police provides law enforcement services.
+The specific division covering the township is Troop D; Butler Township houses the police station of that troop.

+Station 12 of the Connoquenessing Volunteer Fire Company provides firefighting services.

+Butler Ambulance Service Company provides emergency medical services (EMS) to the majority of the township, with Harmony EMS covering the remainder.

+Education

+The school district is Butler Area School District.
+The district operates Connoquenessing Elementary School, in the township.
+Butler Area Intermediate High School and Butler Area Senior High School are the district's comprehensive secondary schools.

+Transportation

+Butler Farm Show Airport is in the township.